How Trauma Therapy Can Help with the Avoidance of Pain

 One former addict stated that he “wanted to have a life worth being sober for.”
 When it’s all said and done, having a life full of meaning and purpose provides the best alternative to substance abuse as well as other non-substance related escapes.
 Whether an individual is battling a substance abuse issue or addiction to pornography or food, therapy aims to explore the pain that is being numbed and examine the context in which the coping mechanism became an addiction.

-Christian Counseling Newport Beach desire is to come alongside those who are struggling with chemical dependency and work with them to achieve sobriety and to create a life worth staying sober for.
+Newport Beach Christian Counseling desire is to come alongside those who are struggling with chemical dependency and work with them to achieve sobriety and to create a life worth staying sober for.
 These goals can be achieved one small step at a time with the strength that God gives and the encouragement of your support system.

 Photos